junswj/sqlzoo-solutions/README.md

 # sqlzoo solutions
-Answers to the questions from https://sqlzoo.net/
+My answers to the questions from https://sqlzoo.net/

 [**SELECT basics:**](#basics)<br>
 Some simple queries to get you started